School of Science, Engineering and Environment

-This course is designed for students looking for a career in the pharmaceutical and biotechnology industries.
-It is also suitable if you are aiming for a career in research, teaching and many other professions in which biology and biochemistry are important components such as animal health, food science, cosmetic science, in medical laboratories, technical sales, patent law and scientific journalism.
+Accredited by the Royal Society of Biology, the course is perfect if you would like to pursue a career in the pharmaceutical and biotechnology industries.
+With is combination research-focused learning and laboratory-based delivery, the course is recommended if you want a career in research, teaching and related professional fields such as animal health, food science, cosmetic science, in medical laboratories, technical sales, patent law and scientific journalism.

 - Have the opportunity to gain real-world experience through a placement year

 - Develop skills to meet the challenges created by the completion of the Human Genome Project